invibeme/slate/source/includes/_ocr_web.md

 ```

-> Example 2 -> When the photo of face is in the second image:
+> Example 2 -> When the photo of face is not in the same place than MRZ code:

 ```shell
 curl -X POST \